geoscixyz/gpg/content/magnetics/magnetics_susceptibility.rst

 	&\mu \quad &&\textrm{magnetic permeability, } H/m  \\[0.3em]
 	&\mu_0 = 4 \pi 10^{-7} \quad &&\textrm{the permeability of free space, } H/m  \\[0.3em]
 	&\vec{B} = \mu \vec{H} \quad &&\textrm{the constitutive relation between } \vec{B} \text{ and } \vec{H} \\[0.3em]
-	&\mu = \mu_0(1+\kappa) \quad &&\textrm{where } \kappa \textrm{ is magnetic susceptibility} A/m \\[0.3em]
+	&\mu = \mu_0(1+\kappa) \quad &&\textrm{where } \kappa \textrm{ is magnetic susceptibility which is unitless} \\[0.3em]
 	&\vec{M}=\kappa \vec{H} \quad &&\textrm{where } \vec{M} \textrm{ is magnetization} \\[0.3em]
 	&\vec{m} \quad &&\textrm{dipole moment, } Am^2 \\[0.3em]
 	& \text{1 Tesla} = 10^9 \text{nT} \\[0.3em]
 	& \text{1 nT} =   \gamma \ (gamma)

 **What is susceptibility?** Individual particles, minerals, and magnetic domains within rocks often have a net magnetic moment.
 That is, they behave like small magnets.
-When there is no external magnetic field, these particles are generally randomly oriented  oriented and hence don't produce a net magnetic field.
+When there is no external magnetic field, these particles are generally randomly oriented and hence don't produce a net magnetic field.
 However, when the material is in the presence of an external magnetic field such as Earth’s field, the individual magnetic particles become more aligned, resulting in a net magnetic field.
 This secondary field is distinct from, but caused by, the Earth’s field.
 The following interactive figure illustrates:

 .. raw:: html
     :file: susceptibility.html